ku3ppi/flashcards-go/README.md

 5.  **Delete a flashcard:** Remove a card using its ID after listing them.
 6.  **Exit:** Save changes (if any) to the JSON file and close the application.

 ## Data Storage
 Flashcards are stored in a simple JSON file specified by the `--file` flag (or `flashcards.json` by default).
-If the file doesn't exist at the specified path when the application starts, it will begin with an empty set and create the file upon saving (e.g., after adding a card or finishing a review/quiz).
+If the file doesn't exist at the specified path when the app starts, it will begin with an empty set and create the file upon saving (e.g., after adding a card or finishing a review/quiz).